-2. Universal Credit payments and helping tenants prepare
+2. Helping tenants prepare

-2.1 Universal Credit payments
+3. Universal Credit payments

 Universal Credit payments are made up of different amounts depending on the claimant’s individual circumstances.

-For social sector tenants, their Universal Credit additional amount for housing costs will be their actual housing costs.
-This cannot include service charges that are not covered by Universal Credit.
+For social rented sector tenants, their Universal Credit additional amount for housing costs will be their actual eligible housing costs which is the actual rent and any service charges covered by Universal Credit.